 Table 2 provides detail on appropriations for contributions to the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
 Appropriations total \$1.17 billion through FY2004.

 Table 2.
 Appropriations for U.S. Contributions to the Global Fund to Fight AIDS, Tuberculosis, and Malaria a.
 H.R.
-4818, as reported.
+4818, passed the House, July 15, 2004.